Love in Action! Stewardship Campaign 2024

 Online Giving: Our new Breeze Church Management software enables many different ways to contribute funds to CVUUS!
 3 are documented below and demonstrated further here: New Giving Methods demo

 Questions?
-Contact Mary Hadley or Kris Butler.
+Contact Mary Hadley or Cara Mosier.

 But there’s a provision in the tax code that allows you to donate funds directly from your IRA to a qualified charity, like CVUUS.
 That’s called a qualified charitable distribution (QCD), and it’s different from donating your money to the charity.
 That’s because the QCD never comes into your possession; instead, it goes right from the IRA to the donee.
 As a result, the amount of the QCD isn’t part of your income, and you’re not taxed on it.
 Nevertheless, a QCD counts toward your required minimum distribution.